 - Give each eReader a unique name: Keeping track of anything in your classroom can be challenging, and eReaders are no exception.
 If you're worried about them being misplaced, give each device a unique name.
 Then, you can register a device with a student for the lesson or the day, or even let them take it home for the night.

-- Incorporate e texts into your lessons: There are a huge range of ways of bringing e texts into your everyday teaching.
-British Council has detailed just a few different ways of using eReaders in class, such as using inbuilt comprehension and listening exercises with some books, or projecting the book onto your board to read along with the class.
+- Incorporate e texts into your lessons: There is a huge range of ways of bringing e texts into your everyday teaching.
+British Council has detailed just a few different ways of using eReaders in class, such as using inbuilt comprehension and listening exercises with some books or projecting the book onto your board to read along with the class.
 You can probably think of even more ways to incorporate them into your own lessons every day.

 - EReaders aren't just for books: eReaders give easy access to books, but that's not all they're good for.
 You can download educational apps onto them for students to play in their downtime, use them to play short video clips as part of your lesson, or let student’s research topics online using the web browsing capability.
 The possibilities really are endless.

-Now that you have a few tips under your belt, you can probably think of hundreds more ways that you can use eReaders in your own classroom.
-Put those devices to work and see just what they can do for your students’ literacy levels.
+Now that you have a few tips under your belt, you can probably think of hundreds of more ways that you can use eReaders in your own classroom.
+Put those devices to work and see just what they can do for your students' literacy levels.